Sophiatun/belly-button-challenge/README.md

 I have implemented the dashboard using JavaScript and the D3.js library, showcasing visualizations such as a bar chart displaying the top OTUs, a bubble chart representing microbial abundance, and a gauge chart illustrating belly button washing frequency.

-# Deployment

-Here is a link to the dashboard [https://sophiatun.github.io/belly-button-challenge]

 # References

 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: (http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links) to an external site.